solworktech/md2pdf/README.md

 `mdtopdf` supports colourised output via the [gohighlight module](https://github.com/jessp01/gohighlight).

 For examples, see `testdata/Markdown Documentation - Syntax.text` and `testdata/Markdown Documentation - Syntax.pdf`

+## Custom themes

+`md2pdf` supports both light and dark themes out of the box (use `--theme light` or `--theme dark` - no config required).

+However, if you wish to customise the font faces, sizes and colours, you can use the JSONs in [custom_themes](./custom_themes) as a starting point.
+Edit to your liking and pass `--theme /path/to/json` to `md2pdf`

 ## Quick start